 Ohio doctors raise concerns about addiction-treatment rules

-DAYTON, Ohio (AP) — Some Ohio doctors have raised concerns about rules requiring counseling for people who receive drug addiction treatment.
+Some doctors in Ohio have raised concerns about rules requiring counseling for people who receive drug addiction treatment.

 Some doctors and other critics say rules requiring specific counseling could limit the number of doctors treating people with addiction and encourage some patients to avoid treatment.